oracle/node-oracledb/INSTALL.md

 ## <a name="overview"></a> 1.
 Overview

-The Oracle Database Node.js driver node-oracledb powers high performance Node.js applications.
+The [*node-oracledb*](https://github.com/oracle/node-oracledb) add-on for Node.js powers high performance Oracle Database applications.

 The steps below create a Node.js installation for testing.
 Adjust the steps for your environment.

 This node-oracledb release has been tested with Node 0.10 and 0.12 on 64-bit Oracle Linux and Windows.
-The driver can also build in some Mac OS X, 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.
+The add-on can also build in some Mac OS X, 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.